 Missouri Cliffs, Inc., a subsidiary of Cleveland Cliffs, Inc., is drilling in the vicinity of the Floyd Tower area, northwest of Potosi in Washington County.
-It is reported that land over the anomalies near Benton City, Audrain County, and near Peace Valley on the Howell-Oregon county line has been optioned for prospecting.

 The anomaly near Malden, New Madrid County, was drilled by the U. S. Bureau of Mines in 1945.
 Total depth of the hole was 3,728 feet.
 The Precambrian was not encountered; the hole bottomed in the Bonneterre (?) formation.